 - Willingness to be uncomfortable and patient, with lots of self-compassion.
 Everyone wants to change as long as it’s not uncomfortable.
 The reality is that we think and act as we do for a reason, and change is often surprisingly hard.
 We often have patterns that worked for us at one time (or at least we think they did!) but they no longer are sufficient to get us where we want to go.
 When we try something new it often feels vulnerable and unfamiliar, and most leaders like to feel neither.
 Yet it’s required.
 Also, when a leader chooses an important area of focus, like having difficult conversations, we don’t know until they start whether it will be relatively easy for them or extremely difficult.
 Many leaders are surprised at how difficult it can be to change habitual patterns.
 More damaging, they then judge themselves for that (the inner critic).
 Patience and self-kindness are crucial.

 - Learning to be more mindful.
 Mindfulness practice helps us be more present, self-aware and self-compassionate.
 Most people go through life embedded in their thoughts and feelings, identifying with them as “me.”
 Good mindfulness practice allows for more choice.
 We gradually “have” thoughts and feelings rather than “being” those thoughts and feelings.
 We learn to identify with a higher level of compassionate self-awareness that can be at peace even admidst turbulent internal states.
 We then can reflect on who we’re being and what we’re doing from that same self-compassionate and aware stance, rather than from the “inner critic.”
-This supports real change, and allows us to be more versatile, happy and effective.
+This supports real change and allows us to be more versatile, happy and effective.
 See the second page of this handout for some resources.

 - Deepening self-awareness.
 What are the strongest derailers that can wreck a leader’s journey?
 Personality blindspots.
 It’s vital that we all continue to strengthen our understanding of what makes us tick.
 Wht’s our worldview?
 What’s our overall life strategy?
 What are our strengths, and what do we most need to watch out for?
 The Enneagram is the system of choice for the two of us, one that we use daily for more effectively navigating our own journey.
 The Enneagram often points to one of the factors that’s most deserving of daily reflection.
 No matter what the system, it’s vital to be actively cultivating self-awareness.

-- Committing to taking-in-the-good.
+- Committing to building resilience.
 Rick Hanson is a neuropsychologist.
 We’ve been sharing his work for many years.
 He talks about the brain’s negativity bias, and how we’ve evolved to be “Velcro” for negative experiences and “Teflon” for positive ones.
 Virtually none of us, no matter what our personality type or upbringing, are naturally skilled at taking in positive experiences.
 When we consciously take in the positives we build resilience, internal resources that help us cope with the inevitable setbacks of life.
 Taking in the good requires at least 12-15 seconds of focused attention in order to have the information go from short-term to long-term memory, or from activation to installation.
 To strengthen this process, consider who and what was impacted by what you did?
 What are the likely ripple effects?
 This is one of the important reasons for having an active practice of daily reflection.
 When you set an intention at the beginning of the day, and then reflect on what actually happened at the end of the day, it provides an opportunity to take-in-the-good.
 See this blog post for more information on building resilience.

 - Paying attention to the context.
 What in your context (people, structures, organizational culture, etc.) can or will support the development areas you’ve chosen?
 What in your context can or might interfere?
 To what extent can you build on the support and address the challenges?
 How will you integrate this into your development plan?
 Also, how do you plan on addressing the context for which you’re responsible?
 See our blog post on Making it Real.